Board of Directors

 Michael W. Yogman, MD

-Dr Yogman received his undergraduate degree from Williams College and his medical degree from Yale University.
+Dr. Yogman received his undergraduate degree from Williams College and his medical degree from Yale University.
 He holds a M.Sc. degree in Maternal and Child Health from Harvard School of Public Health.
-He is married to Dr Elizabeth Ascher, has two grown daughters and four dogs.
+He is married to Dr. Elizabeth Ascher and has two grown daughters and four dogs.